sarata00/esm_analyser/README.md

 | Arguments | Description
 | ------------------- | -------------------------------------------------------------------------- |
-| experimental_data      | Path to the experimental dataframe to which we want to compare our model data with
+| experimental_data      | Path to the experimental dataframe with which we want to compare our model data. **Type: DataFrame**
 | analysis   | Type of analysis: global and/or positional.
 It could be both. **Type: list**          |
 distance | Type of distance used to calculate the differences between variants and wildtype sequence (euclidean and/or cosine).
 It could be both. **Type: list** |